FRIDAY 13-9-24

 Unfortunately my darling Rosina has now succumbed to the nasty cold that has afflicted me.
 For that reason we didn't hurry to get up, and when we did surface, we treated ourselves to that lovely hot shower.
 This is now day twelve of our self sufficiency on this trip.

-Basically we've not been on a campsite nor been hooked up to mains electricity, instead living on our wits, not so much of our choosing, it's just there haven't been suitable campsites where we've needed them.
-Strange as it may seem we quite like touring this way as it gives us so much more independence.
+Basically we've not been on a campsite nor been hooked up to mains electricity, instead living on our wits, not so much of our choosing, it's just that there haven't been suitable campsites where we've needed them.
+Strange as it may seem, we quite like touring this way as it gives us so much more independence.

 There was no way we were going to walk all the way to Blists Hill Victorian Town our intended destination for today.
 I had established that the number eight bus didn't go up the road we needed, so I suggested we get a cab.
 The Chef popped in to the pub at midday when they opened in order to get the number of a taxi company while I carried on refilling the fresh water tank.

 She came back saying the taxi would have to come from Telford so I said "To hell with it, let's take the motorhome", so we did.
-There was a risk we'd lose our place in the car park but we've already identified a Plan B for parking should we need it.
+There was a risk we'd lose our place in the car park but we've already identified a 'Plan B' for parking should we need it.

 The satnav took us the shortest route which is understandable, except I've told it we're a lorry in the hope it doesn't send us down silly roads.
 Despite that we came across 'Jack the Lad' in a delivery van coming in the opposite direction too fast, given the width and bends in the road.
 He clipped our wing mirror pushing it round but thankfully nothing was damaged.
-I like our wing mirrors they're low-tech and I carry two spare mirrors with us incase we do get breakages.
+I like our wing mirrors because they're low-tech and I carry two spare mirrors with us incase we do get breakages.
 Many vehicles, including ghastly Fiat Ducato motorhomes have intricate mirrors with built in indicators, demisters, motors to move them in to the side of the vehicle when parked, and who knows what else.
-To have one of those smashed off would cost a fortune to replace.
+To have one of those smashed off would probably cost a fortune to replace.

 Having had a quick combined breakfast and lunch we arrived at Blists Hill Victorian Town at about 13:15.
 Given the price of the tickets I was not terribly pleased to find they also charge for parking despite the fact you can't get there unless you drive.
 I stuck the vehicle in the corner of the coach parking area thinking to myself if the parking charges are huge I'd just nip back out of the gate and away.
 That was before I spotted the notice saying they had a camera operated parking system.